-- 14:6.1 Notices of proposed involuntary transfers shall be given to the employee involved upon knowledge of such transfer with reasons stated as system-wide balance or specific programmatic needs. - An employee may request a meeting with the Human Resource Administrator to discuss the involuntary transfer after meeting with the principal or supervising administrator. - 14:6.3 An employee shall not be transferred to a position outside his/her area of certification except in unusual circumstances.
+- Notices of proposed involuntary transfers shall be given to the employee involved upon knowledge of such transfer with reasons stated as system-wide balance or specific programmatic needs. - 14:6.2 An employee may request a meeting with the Human Resource Administrator to discuss the involuntary transfer after meeting with the principal or supervising administrator. - An employee shall not be transferred to a position outside his/her area of certification except in unusual circumstances.
 Specific reasons for such unusual circumstances shall be explained to the employee upon request. - Where involuntary transfers are deemed necessary, the least senior certificated employee in a building/program will be involuntarily transferred unless the sending or receiving school's program or human and physical resources utilization require a particular employee's certification and qualifications or where it is necessary to satisfy requirements of law, court order, or affirmative action programs.
-Seniority is as defined in Article 16. - Any employee who is involuntarily transferred, declared unassigned, or on a special assignment shall be given the right to return to his/her original building (in the category listed in the seniority roster) where a permanent full- or part-time vacancy occurs if: - (a) he/she so requests in writing within ten calendar days of being declared unassigned, or transferred involuntarily;

-- (b) the vacancy occurs during the voluntary transfer period or the following school year if a vacancy is available as a result of a temporary special assignment; or - (c) organizational needs permit. - Rejecting a part-time position does not preclude the option of returning to a full-time position should one become available. - 14:7.2 The Right to Return period will end on the fourth Thursday in July.
+Seniority is as defined in Article 16. - Any employee who is involuntarily transferred, declared unassigned, or on a special assignment shall be given the right to return to his/her original building (in the category listed in the seniority roster) where a permanent full- or part-time vacancy occurs if: - (a) He/she so requests in writing within ten calendar days of being declared unassigned or transferred involuntarily. - (b) The vacancy occurs during the voluntary transfer period or the following school year if a vacancy is available as a result of a temporary special assignment; or - (c) Organizational needs permit. - 14:7.1 Rejecting a part-time position does not preclude the option of returning to a full-time position should one become available. - 14:7.2 The Right to Return period will end on the last working day in July.